ArjanCodes/examples/mac_software_dev/OUTLINE.md

 Another really great builtin tool is Spotlight.
 You can use this to quickly find stuff and launch apps.

-Window management on macOS is lacking.
-Not just lacking, it's pretty bad.
-But you can use a free tool called Rectangle to fix it.

 ### 3. Battery life

 If you're working on one of the Apple silicon based laptops, you'll have the best battery life in the industry.
 This is really handy if you're working remote and you don't have access to electricity.
 Apple's modern laptops will get you through the day comfortably.